nbardy/tiny_moe/Readme.md

 - Per layer Configuration of Sliding Window Attention and Grouped Query Attention Sizes, We use lot's of early layers with smaller windows and attention head counts for speed, and a few layers of denser global attention

 We aim for 440M active parameters and 5B trainable.
 Ideally runs at GPT-2-medium level speeds for inference.
+Targetting 40GB cards for serving inference and 24GB cards for quantized.

 Currently
 - [x] Model Architecture Done